DETAILED ACTION

 Claims 21, 31, and 36, as a whole, recite the following limitations:

-receiving a transportation request. . . the transportation request comprising a pickup location. . . (claims 21, 31, and 36; the broadest reasonable interpretation of this limitation recites mental processes since a human using their mind, pen and paper, and simple observation, evaluation, and judgment could receive a transport request comprising a location; alternatively, the broadest reasonable interpretation of this limitation recites certain methods of organizing human activity in the form of commercial interactions such as business relations and sales activities since commercial rideshare companies would perform this step in coordinating ridesharing services for customers)
+receiving a transportation request. . . the transportation request comprising a real-time pickup location. . . (claims 21, 31, and 36; the broadest reasonable interpretation of this limitation recites mental processes since a human using their mind, pen and paper, and simple observation, evaluation, and judgment could receive a transport request comprising a real time location; alternatively, the broadest reasonable interpretation of this limitation recites certain methods of organizing human activity in the form of commercial interactions such as business relations and sales activities since commercial rideshare companies would perform this step in coordinating ridesharing services for customers)

-determining. . . an expected duration of time for the transportation request based on historical data comprising first position data. . . (claims 21, 31, and 36; the broadest reasonable interpretation of this limitation recites mental processes since a human using their mind, pen and paper, and simple observation, evaluation, and judgment could determine an expected duration for a ride based on historical data; alternatively, the broadest reasonable interpretation of this limitation recites certain methods of organizing human activity in the form of commercial interactions such as business relations and sales activities since commercial rideshare companies would perform this step in coordinating ridesharing services for customers)
+determining. . . an expected duration of time for the transportation request based on historical data comprising historical position data. . . (claims 21, 31, and 36; the broadest reasonable interpretation of this limitation recites mental processes since a human using their mind, pen and paper, and simple observation, evaluation, and judgment could determine an expected duration for a ride based on historical data; alternatively, the broadest reasonable interpretation of this limitation recites certain methods of organizing human activity in the form of commercial interactions such as business relations and sales activities since commercial rideshare companies would perform this step in coordinating ridesharing services for customers)

-determining. . . real-time locations of a set of driver computing devices based on second position data. . . (claims 21, 31, and 36; the broadest reasonable interpretation of this limitation recites mental processes since a human using their mind, pen and paper, and simple observation, evaluation, and judgment could determine real-time locations of computing devices based on location data; alternatively, the broadest reasonable interpretation of this limitation recites certain methods of organizing human activity in the form of commercial interactions such as business relations and sales activities since commercial rideshare companies would perform this step in coordinating ridesharing services for customers)
+determining. . . real-time locations of a set of driver computing devices based on real-time position data. . . (claims 21, 31, and 36; the broadest reasonable interpretation of this limitation recites mental processes since a human using their mind, pen and paper, and simple observation, evaluation, and judgment could determine real-time locations of computing devices based on real-time location data; alternatively, the broadest reasonable interpretation of this limitation recites certain methods of organizing human activity in the form of commercial interactions such as business relations and sales activities since commercial rideshare companies would perform this step in coordinating ridesharing services for customers)

-identifying. . . a subset of driver computing devices based on the pickup location for the passenger computing device and the real-time locations of the set of driver computing devices; (claims 21, 31, and 36; the broadest reasonable interpretation of this limitation recites mental processes since a human using their mind, pen and paper, and simple observation, evaluation, and judgment could identify a subset of devices based on this data; alternatively, the broadest reasonable interpretation of this limitation recites certain methods of organizing human activity in the form of commercial interactions such as business relations and sales activities since commercial rideshare companies would perform this step in coordinating ridesharing services for customers)
+identifying. . . a subset of driver computing devices by automatically removing one or more driver computing devices from the set of driver computing devices based on the real-time pickup location for the passenger computing device and the real-time locations of the set of driver computing devices; (claims 21, 31, and 36; the broadest reasonable interpretation of this limitation recites mental processes since a human using their mind, pen and paper, and simple observation, evaluation, and judgment could identify a subset of devices based on this data by removing certain driver devices from consideration; alternatively, the broadest reasonable interpretation of this limitation recites certain methods of organizing human activity in the form of commercial interactions such as business relations and sales activities since commercial rideshare companies would perform this step in coordinating ridesharing services for customers)

 identifying. . . driver availability data comprising respective shift end times for the subset of driver computing devices based on the historical data tracked. . . (claims 21, 31, and 36; the broadest reasonable interpretation of this limitation recites mental processes since a human using their mind, pen and paper, and simple observation, evaluation, and judgment could identify driver availability based on shift end times and historical data; alternatively, the broadest reasonable interpretation of this limitation recites certain methods of organizing human activity in the form of commercial interactions such as business relations and sales activities since commercial rideshare companies would perform this step in coordinating ridesharing services for customers)